it's a game

 You can half-hack your way around this by feeding outputs back in to the system to have it look over its own output and fix common issues, but even that has its limits, more so in regards to the obscene memory requirements you have for larger programming tasks.

-Or even image tasks like with image gen, there were a lot of complaints from people in the Stable Diffusion community of Stable Diffusion XL fucking up and dying on their machines because it has a larger model for understanding natural language.
+Or even image tasks like with image gen, there were a lot of complaints from people in the Stable Diffusion community of Stable Diffusion XL fricking up and dying on their machines because it has a larger model for understanding natural language.

 With changes at the foundations of motherboards going on right now, specifically making speed busses between GPUs and modern SSDs, hybrid approaches with larger models could be achieved at reasonable speeds much faster than RAM and VRAM combos that people do now.
 The overhead from bouncing between RAM and VRAM is WAY too high for reasonable throughput.